 The key drivers for setting up a Community Land Trust tend to be a lack of locally affordable housing and to ensure local say and influence on rent policy, allocation policy and design.
 Typically, rent policy will be based on what people earn locally.

 The Parish Council maintains a link to the NHCLT through an appointed link Councillor, Cllr Alan Britten, who attends the meetings and reports back to the Parish Council.

 Action in rural Sussex (AirS), via the Sussex Community Housing Hub, also support the work of NHCLT.
 Contact Community Led Housing Advisor Graham Maunders at

 At the Special General Meeting that was held on 18 March 2021, the following people were elected Directors of the North Horsham Community Land Trust.

 Chairman – Joy Gough

 Treasurer – John Smithurst

 Director – Donald Mahon

-There is also a Steering Committee made up of a number of people who live or work in North Horsham, and who are there to support the Directors as and when required.
+There is also a team of people who live or work in North Horsham, and who are there to support the Directors as and when required.

-To find out more about Community Land Trusts, click on the link below to visit The National Community Land Trust Network website.
+To find out more about Community Land Trusts, click on the link below to visit the Community Land Trust Network website.